processone/docs.ejabberd.im/content/admin/guide/oauth.md

     service information related commands.
   - *admin*: Only an admin user can use the method.
-  - *user*: User can use the method to access server level information (like browse MUC room list as user) or there own data.
+  - *user*: User can use the method to access server level information (like browse MUC room list as user) or their own data.
 Admin can still use it to access any user data.
   - *restricted*: Such admin command is not exposed over internet and is only available through local secure tool like `ejabberdctl`